BenSmithNZL/Wikipedia/README.md

 # Wikipedia
-Script that shows the clusters Wikipedia pages based on the number of shared links.
+Script that clusters Wikipedia pages based on the number of shared links.

 ## Example